Lost-Outpost/Telsera/README.md

 If you find an issue, you can see if it is already on the list of [known issues](HELP.md), which also documents solutions and workarounds.

-For issues that aren't yet [known](HELP.md), you can provide details in the [Redoran Github](https://github.com/Lost-Outpost/redoran/issues).
+For issues that aren't yet [known](HELP.md), you can provide details in the [Eldryn Github](https://github.com/Lost-Outpost/eldryn/issues).
 Please provide as much info as you can (screenshots are great).

-Finally, free feel to hop on the Redoran Discord support channel to have discussions with our knowledgeable community members.
+Finally, free feel to hop on the Eldryn Discord support channel to have discussions with our knowledgeable community members.
 Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu).

-# Redoran Team
+# Eldryn Team
 + Foamimi